nmdollhopf/team1_wine_project/README.md

 ### Result

-The K-means algorithm clustered similar 11-dimensional datapoints and assigned classes to differentiate between the two clusters; the algorithm did not designate a cluster as 'white' or 'red'.
+The K-means algorithm clustered similar 11-dimensional data points and assigned classes to differentiate between the two clusters; the algorithm did not designate a cluster as 'white' or 'red'.
 If we assume the algorithm will separate the wines based on chemical differences correctly, we will be able to quantify *how* correctly the algorithm worked because we have the answers.
 Working on this assumption, we take prediction class 0 to be white wines and prediction class 1 to be red wines.

 Below is a confusion matrix from the K-means-predicted classes and the known types,
 ![KMeans Confusion Matrix](static/images/kmeans_confusion_matrix.png)